-The M18 FUEL lineup is Milwaukee’s premium offering, including some very expensive tools like the 2767-20 impact wrench or the 2997-22 hammer drill and impact driver kit, which is quite a bit pricier than DeWalt’s most similar offering.
+The M18 FUEL lineup is Milwaukee’s premium offering, including some very expensive tools like the 2767-20 impact wrench and the 2997-22 hammer drill and impact driver kit, which is quite a bit pricier than DeWalt’s most similar offering.

 DeWalt vs Milwaukee: Warranty

 Both of these companies produce power tools that are built to withstand daily abuse in a professional setting.
-As such, they both include pretty decent warranties with all of their products, though Milwaukee’s warranty covers your tools for longer.
+As such, they both include decent warranties with all of their products, though Milwaukee’s warranty covers your tools for longer.

-The Milwaukee warranty covers their power tools for five years from the date of purchase.
+The Milwaukee warranty covers their power tools for 5 years from the date of purchase.
 This warranty covers repairs and replacements on any electric power tool that is defective in material or workmanship.
 Again, wear from normal use and misuse will not be covered under the warranty.